 Search Menu

 Cabbage is a heart-healthy food that is popular with people.
 If you’re preparing cabbage for yourself, you might find yourself wondering if it’s okay to share this vegetable with your dog.
-In fact, it is okay to give your dog some cabbage in small quantities.
+It’s okay to give your dog some cabbage in small quantities, but there are some precautions you should be aware of.

 Is Cabbage Good for Dogs?